• Skip to Content

 Course Requirements

-Advanced students who enter the PhD program with a master's degree (or equivalent) will be allowed to place out of some (possibly all) of the eight basic-level courses; the graduate coordinator together with the first-year graduate advisor will determine the allowable course substitutions and will advise the student which foundational courses to take.
-Students may satisfy requirements for Algebra 1 (Algebra 1 (MATH 5111) and Analysis 1: Functions of One Variable (MATH 5101)) by taking qualifying exams in algebra 1 and in analysis 1 at the start of the program.
+Advanced students who enter the PhD program with a master's degree (or equivalent) will be allowed to place out of some (possibly all) of the six basic-level courses; the graduate coordinator together with the first-year graduate advisor will determine the allowable course substitutions and will advise the student which foundational courses to take.
+Students may satisfy requirements for Algebra 1 (MATH 5111) and Analysis 1: Functions of One Variable (MATH 5101) by taking qualifying exams in algebra 1 and in analysis 1 at the start of the program.
 Students may satisfy foundational course requirements if they demonstrate proficiency by passing an assessment exam in the course at the beginning of the semester or by demonstrating that they have taken a similar course and have adequate knowledge of the course material (syllabus and transcript are required; a brief oral examination is also required in that case).
 Academic advising will happen just before the start of each term and during the add/drop period in order to plan a student’s course registration for the term.
 A complete listing of foundational and advanced courses is available from the Department of Mathematics and the graduate dean’s office.
 Students are not permitted to register for more than two “readings” courses and three “topics” courses for credit toward the degree without explicit permission from the graduate dean.
 A minimum grade-point average (GPA) of 3.000 is required for degree conferral.

 Teaching Requirement